 Do you ever look up at the stars in disbelief and realize how insignificant you are in the grand scheme of things?
 These last few months of uncertainty have been nerve-wracking — a heightened sense of fear, increased anxiety, and an overwhelming amount of stress.
 While meditation apps, yoga or daily journaling are often helpful, during these unprecedented times I have been on the hunt for something more.
-Which is why I decided to give natural (and free) practices like moonbathing a chance.
+This is why I decided to give natural (and free) practices like moonbathing a chance.
 Luckily on June 5, there was a total lunar eclipse, at 13 degrees Capricorn to be exact.
 This full moon in Capricorn was on the final eclipse of its axis and marked the end of a two-year cycle.
 Missed it?
 Not to worry, the next one, the Penumbral Lunar Eclipse in Gemini, is on November 30.
 While it sounds like an incredibly woo-woo concept (there is not much science around it), after a few nights of laying out on my yoga mat under the night sky, I felt incredibly in tune with the universe.

 What is Moonbathing?